-- 1. The Localism Act 2011 (the Act) sets out an obligation on all Local Authorities and all Fire and Rescue Authorities, including the LFC, to publish a formal pay policy statement.
+- The Localism Act 2011 (the Act) sets out an obligation on all Local Authorities and all Fire and Rescue Authorities, including the LFC, to publish a formal pay policy statement.
 This statement must set out the LFC's policies and approach to the remuneration of chief officers and its lowest paid staff and must be reviewed and approved annually, and applied in practice.
-The first pay policy statement was set out in FEP 1906 and approved by LFEPA in March 2012; in 2018, following introduction of the new governance arrangements, the LFC approved the 2018/19 pay policy statement (LFC-0015) for the first time. - 2.
+The first pay policy statement was set out in FEP 1906 and approved by LFEPA in March 2012; most recently, the LFC approved the 2019/20 pay policy statement (LFC-0177D) in June 2019. - 2.
+The LFC was added to the list of relevant authorities within the Localism Act 2011 required to prepare an annual pay policy via paragraph 120 of Schedule 2 of the Policing and Crime Act 2017.
+This paragraph however excluded the LFC from being required to prepare and approve the pay policy before the end of the 31 March immediately preceding the financial year to which it relates. - 3.
 DCLG published guidance (the 'guidance') in respect of these provisions of the Act in February 2012, and supplementary guidance in February 2013.
 The definition of "chief officers" used in the Act includes Directors, Assistant Commissioners, and Heads of Service.
 In March 2012, LFEPA agreed to extend its pay policy statement to also cover Deputy Assistant Commissioners (DACs) and other non-operational staff whom it is anticipated may constitute the LFC's 'top management group' (TMG).
 This goes beyond the strict requirements of the Act but supports the recommendation, set out in paragraph 17 of the guidance, that the LFC should consider whether it "would be appropriate to extend the scope of their pay policy statement to include highly paid members of staff who would not come within the definition of chief officers".
-All such posts are governed by the same policies applicable to pay and reward, and the extension of the pay policy statement to cover these staff does not affect either their remuneration or conditions of service, nor does it alter the information within the public domain. - 3.
-Pay policy statements between 2012 and 2017 also included the Commissioner for Fire and Emergency Planning within its definition of "chief officers" as the Commissioner for Fire and
+All such posts are governed by the same policies applicable to pay and reward, and the extension of the pay policy statement to cover these staff does not affect either their remuneration or conditions of service, nor does it alter the information within the public domain.